MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-datasets/manage-cube-objects/update-a-cube-definition.md

 <Available since="2021 Update 6" />

 You want to update the value of advanced properties of the `Actual vs Forecast Performance Cube` cube object.
-The object ID of the cube is `CC02C5C24AE2803ABF14EDA5038159D4` in the `Strategy Tutorial` project.
+The object ID of the cube is `CC02C5C24AE2803ABF14EDA5038159D4` in the `MicroStrategy Tutorial` project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 Sample Curl: